Skip to content

 You can allow specific IP addresses and prefixes using this annotation:

-haproxy.org/whitelist: "192.168.1.0, 192.168.1.4, 192.168.2.0/24"
+haproxy.org/allow-list: "192.168.1.0, 192.168.1.4, 192.168.2.0/24"

 Please use public internet access responsibly.
 In the future, we may need to block this feature if security is not taken seriously by everyone.
-Remember, it is better to take 2 minutes before your deadline to set up a password or IP whitelist, than have your site come down during your demo because security caught you.
+Remember, it is better to take 2 minutes before your deadline to set up a password or IP allow-list, than have your site come down during your demo because security caught you.